 Women can preserve their fertility:

 - Before cancer and other treatments that might impact fertility.
 Eggs, embryos and ovarian tissue can be frozen for people who face losing their fertility because of cancer treatment or another reason.
 We can offer fertility preservation at short notice prior to cancer treatment.

-- Or if they think their fertility may decline before they are ready to have children
+- Or if they think their fertility may decline before they are ready to have children.

 Eggs can be frozen by women who have not yet found a partner and/or are concerned that their fertility will decline before they are ready to have a baby.